Susan Arnold

-Susan E. Arnold (born March 8, 1954) is an American business executive; she is the chairwoman of The Walt Disney Company.
+Susan E. Arnold (born March 8, 1954) is an American business executive who formerly served as the chairman of The Walt Disney Company.

-Life and career
+Early life and education

-Susan E. Arnold graduated from the University of Pennsylvania with a Bachelor of Arts degree, and from the University of Pittsburgh with a Master of Business Administration degree.
+Arnold graduated from the University of Pennsylvania with a Bachelor of Arts degree, and from the University of Pittsburgh with a Master of Business Administration degree.

+Career

+Susan Arnold began her career as a brand assistant for the Dawn/Ivory Snow Group at Procter Gamble in 1980.
+In 1999, she assumed global responsibility for Procter & Gamble's beauty business, thereby becoming the first woman to reach a president-level position in the company.
+She stepped down from her position at Procter & Gamble on September 1, 2009.

-She is an operating executive of The Carlyle Group, since September 2013.
+Between 2013 and 2021, Arnold served as an operating executive of The Carlyle Group.
 She is based in New York.
 Arnold has served on the board of directors of The Walt Disney Company since 2007, as well as the Carlyle portfolio investments company NBTY, The Nature's Bounty Co.
 She has also been a member of the Board of Directors of McDonald's Co. since 2008.
 In 2004 she became Vice Chairman of Procter & Gamble and President of the company in 2007.
-She had joined Procter & Gamble in 1980 and held several management and marketing positions before becoming the manager of Procter & Gamble's cosmetics business in Canada in 1990.
-In 1999, she assumed global responsibility for Procter & Gamble's beauty business, thereby becoming the first woman to reach a president-level position in the company.
-She retired from Procter & Gamble on September 1, 2009.
-According to Forbes, Susan Arnold got her start as a brand assistant on the Dawn/Ivory Snow Group.